Decadeslong gift giveaway continues at rural Fresno County school

 FRESNO COUNTY, Calif.
-(KSEE) — A decadeslong Christmas tradition continued Thursday at a rural Valley school.
+(KGPE) — A decadeslong Christmas tradition continued Thursday at a rural Valley school.

 For the 23rd year at Monroe Elementary School in Fresno County, Orine Barnes – also known Mrs. Claus at the school – brought presents for every student.